SuperNEMO-DBD/SNDrift/README.md

 permitted to roughly the tracker z-resolution.
 Still, starting points are all at z=0 by default.

-The script to run MagBoltz is also included but clearly requires a Garfield++ installation.
+The script to run Magboltz is also included but clearly requires a Garfield++ installation.
 It is adapted from the file Examples/GasFile/ example shipped with Garfield++.
 If copied in that directory and compiled with the existing makefile in that directory, one would